 Kudzu vine forms dense mats over the ground, debris, shrubs and trees by twining around objects.
 It invades forest margins and gaps, riverbanks and moist areas.
 It smothers desirable plants and causes them to collapse.
 Kudzu vine is a legume, thus can fix nitrogen and enhance the soil fertility.
 This may also affect indigenous species.
 It is very drought tolerant which makes it more aggressive.
 In the US kudzu vine has taken over many areas, especially the southern parts of the country, and control amounts to billions of dollars.
 Farmers need to be aware of kudzu vine as it can be mistaken for soybean when it is still young, and it can be an alternate host for soybean rust.

 How to eradicate

-The registered herbicide for Kudzu vine is Triclopyr.
+The registered herbicide for kudzu vine is Triclopyr.
 The plant can also be killed by uprooting the root crown and all rooting runners and these must be destroyed.
-Repeated mowing or heavy grazing can exhaust plants and assist with controll measures.
+Repeated mowing or heavy grazing can exhaust plants and assist with control measures.

 What can you do to help?

 Report sightings of these plants to the Early Detection and Rapid Response Programme (EDRR) team.
 We will need to know its locality (the exact locality, supply any landmarks of GPS information if possible).